Who We Are

 Sara Joy’s professional experience includes several years of private real estate development, managing over $100 million of new market-rate development, affordable housing, and historic rehabilitation projects.
 As a passionate placemaker and educator, she co-developed a placemaking workshop and toolkit, which she leads in small and mid-size Main Street communities throughout the Midwest.
 She also regularly teaches an Introduction to Small-Scale Development class for the City of Minneapolis.

 Sara Joy writes and speaks on several local and national platforms about the intersections of theology, placemaking, and design for dignity.
-She currently sits on the Congress for the New Urbanism – Members Christian Caucus Board.
-She is a committed member of her community garden and an avid bicyclist and cook.
+She sits on the Congress for the New Urbanism – Members Christian Caucus Board, is a committed member of her community garden, and an avid bicyclist and cook.
 Sara Joy holds a B.A in English Literature and a Masters in Community & Regional Planning.

 Edward Dunar loves exploring the possibilities of creative ministry that connects churches with neighborhoods and cities.
 Since becoming involved with Proximity Project in the summer of 2018, he has helped develop resources for churches interested in organizing placemaking projects.

 Edward is a Ph.D. candidate and instructor at Fordham University.
 His research focuses on the church’s foundation in the Holy Spirit and call to mission in the built environment.
 As an extension of this work, he is in the process of publishing articles related to how theologians can contribute to conversations about urban space, the relationship between race, theology, and urban design in U.S. history, and methods for using pop culture to teach theological ideas.
 He has also served as a lay minister in interdenominational settings.